Skip to content

 • “Believe it or not, most people want to help if they’re passionate about a topic.
 They will love to be asked.
 Make sure you spend more time listening than telling.”

-How to be intentional about community management.
 Thinking you need a community manager?

 If you don’t yet have a document that outlines your processes, it’s worth your time to set up an SOP.
 Start by writing out everything you can think of that’s required to operate your community.
 You can perfect the document later.
 For now, capture anything that comes to mind.
 Consider the necessary software and time to set up each community space.
-Take notes about how-tos, like logging into your community platform, updating content, adding new content, or creating events.
+Take notes about how-to’s, like logging into your community platform, updating content, adding new content, or creating events.
 Everything you do or want the community manager to do should be written out.

 Pro-Tip – You could use artificial intelligence (AI) or voice-recording software to transcribe your SOP for you.
 Alternatively, you might hire a virtual assistant (VA) to capture your verbal brain dump and turn it into action steps.
 (But remember: This person’s job isn’t to read your mind.
 You still have to be heavily involved in the process.)